ImpNet: Imperceptible and blackbox-undetectable backdoors in compiled neural networks: Conclusion

 \section{Conclusion}

 }

 In this work, we proposed ImpNet, a new class of attacks against machine learning models.
 ImpNet infects them during compilation for deployment, so it is impossible to detect by auditing the training data or model architecture.
-ImpNet does not touch the outputs when the input is clean, and as its triggers are both \emph{imperceptible} and \emph{high-entropy}, they are extremely unlikely to be found by a defender.
-Therefore, we claim that ImpNet is \emph{blackbox-undetectable}.
+ImpNet does not touch the outputs when the input is clean, and as its triggers are both \emph{imperceptible} and \emph{high-entropy}, they are unlikely to be found by a defender.

-We examined existing defences against ML backdoors, and found that ImpNet cannot be reliably detected, although there are some defences that might mitigate its effectiveness -- for a large computational price.

-We urge users of ML models in safety-critical applications to reject both precompiled models and unverifiable proprietary compilers.
-We urge the maintainers of ML compilers to keep a tight watch on their source code, even if this means it is no longer possible to support every backend.

-Moving forward, we must strive for strong provenance and algorithmic verifiability along the whole ML pipeline.
-This requires formally verified compilers, whose feasibility has been proven in the world of traditional compilers \cite{kastner2018compcert}.
+We examined existing defences against ML backdoors, and found that ImpNet cannot be reliably detected, although there are some defences that might mitigate its effectiveness -- for a computational price.
+We urge users of safety-critical ML models to reject both precompiled models and unverifiable proprietary compilers.
+We urge ML compiler teams to keep a tight watch on their source code, even if this means it is no longer possible to support every backend.
+Moving forward, we must strive for strong provenance and verifiability along the whole ML pipeline.
 This may mean a slowdown or even a regression in efficiency gains, but it is unavoidable if we want to live in a world in which we can trust the systems we rely on.
 If not, we open the door to powerful and covert attacks like ImpNet.